manojbhadane/QButton/README.md

 # Download

-This library is available in **jCenter** which is the default Maven repository used in Android Studio.
+This library is available in **jitPack** which is the default Maven repository used in Android Studio.

 ## Gradle
 **Step 1.** Add it in your root build.gradle at the end of repositories